Draw people in, move them to act

 Mini lessons: Work with other students to share and critique persuasive writing pieces.

-I’m ready to learn to draw readers in and move them to act.
+I’m ready to learn to Catch My Readers!
 I’d like to: